 How Is AI Changing CRM?

 CRM is a great tool, but it often fails to consider the softer side of sales management and the complexities of the sales process.
-With the aid of predictive models that take all factors into account, sales leaders gain a more precise picture of the state of their sales force and pipeline, which helps them and their reps understand where to focus their efforts for maximum results.
+With the aid of predictive models that take all human factors into account, sales leaders gain a more precise picture of the state of their sales force and pipeline, which helps them and their reps understand where to focus their efforts for maximum results.

 When a new year begins, it’s sales kick off season in many organizations.
 This is the perfect opportunity for sales teams to regroup and align around a common goal for 2019.
-During this time, it’s critical for teams to recognize their most productive salespeople, which can be a tricky endeavor.
+During this time, it’s critical for teams to recognize their highest performing salespeople, which can be a tricky endeavor.
 So, what approach should sales leaders take to accomplish such a delicate task?
 Does it make sense for them to rely solely on ranking their team by total bookings per rep?

 Let’s look at this scenario:

 Bob has a track record of closing the most deals for his organization, but his colleague, Sue, has worked very hard in the past year in what is arguably a more challenging territory than Bob’s.
 So, who is the star pupil on this sales team?
-In this case, is quality or quantity more important to the overall productivity?
+In this case, is quality or quantity more important to the overall performance?
 Most sales leaders would consult CRM reports, but that is not going to accurately tell them what they need to know.
 This is where artificial intelligence comes in and saves the day.

 CRM is the record keeper of the sales department.
 It’s what managers use to make decisions on sales forecasts, training, lead scoring, and bonuses.
-Most CRM solutions provide hundreds of metrics, which forces sales managers to rely heavily on them to gauge sales productivity.
+Most CRM solutions provide hundreds of metrics, which forces sales managers to rely heavily on them to gauge sales performance.
 The question is, are they measuring the right things, or are they cherry-picking the familiar stats and ignoring many key intangibles?
 Making sense of this challenge is just one area where artificial intelligence and CRM come together.

 Prominent CRM players such as Salesforce and Microsoft are investing heavily in AI capabilities as a result.
 Third-party partner solutions such as Cien are going even further by building out smart AI solutions that use machine learning for understanding the human element of the sales process and not just missed opportunities.